-A growing number of cities, counties, and states conduct bicycle and pedestrian counts to track ridership, usage of facilities, and other purposes.
-Typically, counting programs include permanent counters and short-term manual counting.
+Typically, counting programs include permanent counters and short-term, manual counting.
 Permanent counting refers to a count technology that is used to collect data 24 hours per day, such as a loop counter, video, or thermal imaging.
-Additionally, many cities conduct periodic shortterm counting, typically using volunteers or staff collecting manual intersection count data.
-As a first step, we recommend that Key West begin a manual short-term counting program, and consider purchasing a permanent counter, such as an EcoCounter.
-Best practices recommend installing the permanent counter in a visible, high-use location, such as along a trail.
+Additionally, many cities conduct periodic short-term, manual counts, typically using volunteers or staff to collect data.
+We recommend that Key West begin a manual short-term counting program, and work with FDOT to install a permanent counter in a visible, highuse location, such as along a trail.